jmo0428/ezscore/README.md

 - POST request interfaces with the database when creating a new user, or adding a team into a user's favorite/rival team section
 - DELETE request interfaces with the database when a user removes a team from their favorites

-Thank you all for a great semester and have a nice summer!
-And good luck to those graduating.

--K.P.